geovistory/design-system/README.md

 # Geovistory Design System

-The Geovistory Design System consists of two types of components: Ionic components and Geovistory components.
+Geovistory Design System consists of two types of components: Ionic components and Geovistory components.

 At Geovistory, we create components to display data from our research projects, and we are constently updating them, enhancing the behavior, and adding new ones.